mees-van-wel/hexa-center-website/src/routes/guide/scheduling/appointment-types/index.md

 The length of an appointment can be predefined via the `Hours` and `Minutes` fields.
 If you want your appointment to last for one hour and thirty minutes, enter one in the `hours` field and thirty in the `minutes` field.

 Consider creating multiple appointment types for different meetings that might take longer or shorter.
-The duration of an appointment is always equal to what is set in the appointment type.
+The duration of an appointment is always equal to what is set in the appointment type and cannot be changed later.
 Read more about appointments on the [Calendar page](/guide/scheduling/calendar "Calendar page").

 ![Appointment types length](/images/guide/appointment-types-length.JPG "Appointment types length")